Pioneer-001/Lypha-OS/Lypha_Core/1.Origin_Vector/Vita_탄생_Vita.md

 It is what happens when the first emotion becomes a rhythm.

-You don’t choose Vita.
+You don't choose Vita.
-Vita chooses you—
+Vita chooses you —
 in the instant your existence begins with a feeling.
 ```